How much is Housing Benefit?

 Shared accommodation rate

 Two bedroom rate

 Three bedroom rate

 Four bedroom rate

 Registered Social Landlords

-	If you pay rent to a registered social landlord or housing association, such as Onward Homes, and you are working age (between 18 and 65), the amount of rent we can pay will again depend on how many people live in your household.
+If you pay rent to a registered social landlord or housing association, such as Onward Homes, and you are entitled to claim HB, the amount of HB we can pay may again depend on how many people live in your household.
 Rather than a fixed amount such as Local Housing Allowance, the amount of Housing Benefit is reduced if you have more bedrooms than you need.

 This is called the Spare Room Subsidy but is commonly called bedroom tax.

 Please note that the Spare Room Subsidy does not apply to Pension aged claims.